-The Greater Cleveland Food Bank employs more than 120 people in our area, serving more than 800 partner agencies and programs throughout Northeast Ohio.
-Below are some of the key staff leading the Food Bank’s efforts to fight hunger.
+The Greater Cleveland Food Bank employs more than 120 people in our area, serving more than 1,000 partner agencies and programs throughout Northeast Ohio.
+On this page are our board and some of our key staff leading the Food Bank’s efforts to fight hunger.

 President and CEO

-Warzocha has been with the Food Bank since 2000.
+Kristin Warzocha has been with the Food Bank since 2000.
 She leads efforts to engage the community in the work of the Food Bank.
-She was formerly the Food Bank's Vice President of External Affairs and oversaw the following teams: fundraising, marketing, volunteer services, advocacy and food stamp outreach.
+She was formerly the Food Bank's Vice President of External Affairs and oversaw the following teams: fundraising, marketing, volunteer services, advocacy and SNAP outreach.

 Vice President of Operations

-Brake was announced vice president of operations for the Food Bank in 2014.
+Dwayne Brake was announced Vice President of Operations for the Food Bank in 2014.
 He oversees the management of the delivery program, warehouse distribution, and facilities management.
 He joined the Food Bank in February 2010 to manage day-to-day inbound/outbound operation as well the volunteer repack operation.